collections / special projects

 a map for me / espanola fibre arts festival

-A project where children, their Parents, and Grandparents explore the idea of maps as something to connect to rather than to use them to get from point A to B. Participants were encouraged to create a map of a place that was special to them.
-These maps where then scanned and printed on fabric, then embellished with stiches and buttons.
+A project where children, their parents, and Grandparents explore the idea of maps as something to connect to rather than to use them to get from point A to B. Participants were encouraged to create a map of a place that was special to them.
+These maps where then scanned and printed on fabric, then embellished with stitches and buttons.
+Special thank-you to Art of Where for sponsoring this project.

 Probably my favourite thing to paint, I am drawn to painting what I know and love.
 Mainly inspired by Northern Ontario, sometimes I dream of the places I've lived and wake up inspired to bring that image to life.